uclamentorseas/mentorseas-website/README.md

 `yarn start`: Start the local development server.

-`yarn build`: Build a webpack bundle to the `build` folder that is ready to be published to the web.
+`yarn build`: Build the application bundle using parcel-bundler to the `build` folder that is ready to be published to the web.

-`yarn test`: Run tests (we don't really have any at the moment).
+`yarn transfer`: Transfers the built app (from `yarn build`) to SEASnet to be served from mentorship.seas.ucla.edu.
+This is currently authenticated through Simon Zhou's SEASnet account so you'll need his SEASnet password to authorize this action.

+`yarn deploy`: Runs `yarn build` then `yarn transfer`

 ## Project Structure